-As companies continue to invest in social media to build their brand awareness online, the argument comparing the importance of “Like” quantity and “Like” quality for business Facebook pages keeps on going.
+As companies continue to invest in social media to build their brand awareness online, the argument comparing the importance of “Like” quantity and “Like” quality for business Facebook pages keeps ongoing.
 On what side of the “Like” argument does your company lie?
-Are you a proponent of getting as many “Likes” for your page as possible, or are you more tuned into connecting with viable prospects on Facebook and interacting with them thru your page content, lending to a growth of “Likes” over time?
+Are you a proponent of getting as many “Likes” for your page as possible, or are you more tuned into connecting with viable prospects on Facebook and interacting with them thru your page content, lending to the growth of “Likes” over time?

 No one is saying that having a good amount of “Likes” for your business Facebook page is a bad idea, but the key to social media is to be social with those you connect with online.
 Just because someone likes your business Facebook page, doesn’t mean that they will continue to like it or that they’ll ever interact with your posts.

 This isn’t a new discussion and the value of Facebook “Likes” is constantly being argued and rebutted.
 For example, while researching the value of business Facebook page “Likes” last year, Virtue came to the conclusion that each Facebook like was worth $3.60.
 Another firm, Syncapse, declared that each Facebook “Like” was worth $136.38.
 So, which is accurate?